-The SPI Quad I/O Read (SQIOR) instruction supports frequencies of up to 80 or 104 MHz with additional dummy input cycles prior to first data byte output.
-SST26VF016B requires the IOC bit in the configuration register to be set to '1' prior to executing the command.
+The SPI Quad I/O Read (SQIOR) instruction supports up to 104 MHz frequency.
+SST26VF032B requires the IOC bit in the configuration register to be set to '1' prior to executing the command.
 Initiate SQIOR by executing an 8-bit command, EBH.
 The device then switches to 4-bit I/O mode for address bits A[23-0], followed by the Set Mode configuration bits M[7:0], and two dummy bytes.CE# must remain active low for the duration of the SPI Quad I/O Read.
 See Figure 5-9 for the SPI Quad I/O Read sequence.